WELCOME

 MicRoN offers dedicated PhD level microscopy expertise.
-The staff is focused on improving image-based science performed by all our trainees by educating and supporting everyone working with us.
-We believe approachability, flexibility and accessibility are key for improving the adoption of advanced microscopy technology.
+The staff is focused on improving image-based science performed by all our trainees by educating and supporting everyone working with us through the entire imaging workflow.
+We believe approachability, flexibility and accessibility are key to improving the adoption of advanced microscopy technology.

-We are proud of working with the Departments of Genetics, Microbiology and Immunology and would love hearing from you!
+We are proud of working with the Departments of Genetics, Microbiology and Immunology and would love to hear from you!

-- Provide dedicated microscopy expertise to advise, train and assist users.
+• Provide PhD-level, dedicated microscopy expertise to advise, train, assist and empower our trainees.

-- Help users put the right microscope in their lives.
+• Help trainees put the right microscope in their lives while ensuring rigorous and reproducible image-based science.

 MicRoN Events